 Take stock of your finances:

-- Make a list of property you own jointly or separately.
+- Make a list of properties you own jointly or separately.
 Same with debts and expenses.
 How will you divide any property – the matrimonial home, the rental, the cottage?

 - List your financial institutions and account numbers for your bank accounts, credit cards, loans, and investments.